-So it is the main character’s plot line that needs the development.
+So it is the main character’s plotline that needs development.

-Eric is travelling to Taldor where the five year tournament is being held for new bloods to show themselves and possibly become knights.
-(Here we are tying him in to the main story by having his destination the same as Vivian’s)
+Eric is travelling to Taldor where the five-year tournament is being held for new blood to show themselves and possibly become knights.
+(Here we are tying him into the main story by having his destination the same as Vivian’s)

-It can help to do each character plot at a time (especially if there are parts were the characters are not together.
+It can help to do each character plot at a time (especially if there are parts where the characters are not together.

 - Learns of her master’s plan

 - Escapes from the manor where she was imprisoned by the master

 - Follows the master through several towns